SagarDeka-2299/Jamboree-Business-Case-Study/README.md

-# Predicting Graduate Admission Chances: Jamboree Case Study
+# Building a regression model to predict Graduate Admission Chances on behalf of Jamboree, based on student's features like performance in undergraduate, university, TOEFL, GRE, research etc

 ## Overview